Books & Booklets of Interest

 Schuckit recommends skimming all of the chapters covering the many drug classes.
 From there, the book can serve as a handbook, kept nearby for easily-accessed advice on dealing with drug-related crises or confirming suspected drug-induced symptomatology appearing in clinical settings.

 Drug and Alcohol Abuse: A Clinical Guide to Diagnosis and Treatment; 6th ed. is from Springer.
-Available online from www.amazon.com ($76.69 + shipping) and at other booksellers.
+Available online from www.amazon.com ($79.89 and free shipping).

 Recovery Options: The Complete Guide

 Authors Joseph Volpicelli, MD, PhD and Maia Szalavitz provides an in-depth look at the many ways to view alcoholism and other drug addictions, and an overview of addiction treatment research, modalities, and pharmacotherapies.

 The outlook in this book is extremely well-balanced, without lobbying for any particular treatment approach as a one-size-fits-all solution.
 In fact, the "Penn Paradigm," which Volpicelli advocates, stresses that "it is what the patient considers important, not what the treatment program is pushing, that matters."
 The underlying posture of the entire book is, "Patients given a menu of treatment options do significantly better than those who are simply told what to do."
 Patients, or prospective patients, also will greatly benefit from this book, as denoted by its subtitle: How You and Your Loved Ones Can Understand and Treat Alcohol and Other Drug Problems.

 Recovery Options: The Complete Guide from Wiley books is available at local bookstores (ISBN 047134575X, 2000, paperback, 320pp), or from http://www.amazon.com/ ($11.67 plus shipping) and other online booksellers .